-Unless they have elected to receive power through a contract rate of delivery, ARP Participants are required to purchase all of their capacity and energy requirements above their excluded resources, if any, from the ARP pursuant to the All-Requirements Power Supply Project Contract at rates that are established by the Executive Committee to recover all ARP costs.
+Unless they have elected to receive power through a contract rate of delivery (which converts the full-requirements to partial requirements), ARP Participants are required to purchase all of their capacity and energy requirements above their excluded resources, if any, from the ARP pursuant to the All-Requirements Power Supply Project Contract at rates that are established by the Executive Committee to recover all ARP costs.
 Those non-contract rate of delivery ARP Participants that own generating resources or have entitlements in FMPA power supply projects (other than entitlements in the St. Lucie Project), contract with the ARP to sell the electric capacity and energy of their resource entitlements to the ARP.

-1 As further discussed in this section, the City of Vero Beach, City of Lake Worth and the City of Ft.
-Meade, have exercised the right to modify their ARP participation by implementation of a Contract Rate of Delivery (CROD).
+1The City of Vero Beach, City of Lake Worth, the City of Ft.
+Meade and the City of Green Cove Springs, have exercised the right to modify their ARP participation by implementation of a Contract Rate of Delivery (CROD).
 The CROD amount for both the cities of Vero Beach and Lake Worth pursuant to contract terms is 0 MW.
 While they remain participants in the ARP, effective January 1, 2010 (for Vero Beach) and effective January 1, 2014 (for Lake Worth), they no longer are purchasing capacity and energy from the ARP and no longer have representatives on the Executive Committee.
 The CROD amount for the City of Ft.
 Meade is 10.36 MW of capacity and energy effective January 1, 2015.
+The CROD amount for the City of Green Cove Springs will be established in 2019.
 The City of Ft.
-Meade continues to have representation on the Executive Committee.
+Meade and the City of Green Cove Springs continue to have representation on the Executive Committee.